-Hypoglycemia (low blood sugar) means that your blood glucose is low -- generally below 60 to 80 mg/dL.
+Hypoglycemia means that your blood glucose is low -- generally below 60 to 80 mg/dL.
 Symptoms occur quickly and need to be treated as soon as possible.

 Not enough food

 Eat all your meals and snacks on time.

 Eat extra food to match your increased activity.

 Too much diabetes medicine